robcarver17/pysystemtrade/docs/production.md

 *for these cases I plan to implement functionality in pysystemtrade so that it can handle them in the same system.

 To handle this I suggest having multiple copies of the pysystemtrade environment.
 You will have a single crontab, but you will need multiple script, echos and other directories.
-You will need to change the private config file so it points to different mongo_db database names.
+You will need to change the private config file so it points to different MongoDB database names.
 If you don't want multiple copies of certain data (eg prices) then you should hardcode the database_name in the relevant files whenever a connection is made eg mongo_db = mongoDb(database_name='whatever').
 See storing futures and spot FX data for more detail.

 Finally you should set the field `ib_idoffset` in the private config file private/private_config.yaml so that there is no chance of duplicate clientid connections; setting one system to have an id offset of 1, the next offset 1000, and so on should be sufficient.